Boobae-Vivian/DATA-CLEANING/README.md

 - A lengthy and unclear column name (Calculated_Host_Listing_Count) which needs to be shortened for clarity and readability.
 - Text Casing Issues: The name column contains inconsistent text casing.
 - Incorrect Data Type: The last_review column is stored as an object instead of a datetime format.
-- Missing Values: The name, host_name, last_review, and review_per_month columns contain missing values, with the last two having a significant amount (10,052 missing values each).
+- Missing Values: The name, host_name, last_review, and reviews_per_month columns contain missing values, with the last two having a significant amount (10,052 missing values each).

 These assessments and data quality issue detected are illustrated in the snapshots below.